RuKuanMin/oop/topics/01-overview/README.md

 #### Lectures on High-performance Computing for Economists, University of Pennsylvania, 2020
 #### Programming Languages, Stanford University, 2018
-#### Object Oriented Analysis and Design using the UML
+#### Object Oriented Analysis and Design using the UML, University of Calgary, 2000
-#### Giáo trình Kỹ thuật lập trình, Nguyễn Đức Thuần, Trường đại học Nha Trang, 2020